brianrobs/AspNetCore.Docs/aspnetcore/grpc/authn-and-authz.md

 Configuring `ChannelCredentials` on a channel is an alternative way to send the token to the service with gRPC calls.
 A `ChannelCredentials` can include `CallCredentials`, which provide a way to automatically set `Metadata`. `CallCredentials` is run each time a gRPC call is made, which avoids the need to write code in multiple places to pass the token yourself.

 > [!NOTE]
 > `CallCredentials` are only applied if the channel is secured with TLS.
 Sending authentication headers over an insecure connection has security implications and shouldn't be done in production environments.
-An app can configure a channel to ignore this behavior, and always use `CallCredentials`, by setting `UnsafeUseInsecureChannelCallCredentials` on a channel.
+An app can configure a channel to ignore this behavior and always use `CallCredentials` by setting `UnsafeUseInsecureChannelCallCredentials` on a channel.

 The credential in the following example configures the channel to send the token with every gRPC call: